 Where can I watch the original Sex and the City?

-All six seasons of Sex and the City are available to stream on HBO Max now.
-Both big screen adaptations can be found on Netflix.
+All six seasons of Sex and the City are available to stream on HBO Max.
+Both SATC movies can be found on Netflix.

 Sign up for Entertainment Weekly's free daily newsletter to get breaking TV news, exclusive first looks, recaps, reviews, interviews with your favorite stars, and more.